darrpama/SmartCalcV3/README.md

 - You must stick to Microsoft Code Style when writing code
 - You need to develop a desktop application
 - Prepare the installer, which will install the application to the system with the standard settings (installation path, creating a shortcut)
-- Prepare an implementation with a graphical user interface for Mac OS, based on any GUI library or framework (GUI layer implementation in HTML/CSS/JS is acceptable):
+- Prepare an implementation with a graphical user interface for either Linux or Mac OS, based on any GUI library or framework (GUI layer implementation in HTML/CSS/JS is acceptable):
   * For Linux: .net 7, mono
   * For Mac: any GUI library or framework
 - The program must be implemented using the MVVM or MVP pattern, and